COSMOS-UALR/TopicStreamsTools/README.md

 ![Text Field](/images/textField.png)

-* **dateFieldName** (formerly idFieldName)
+* **dateFieldName**
 The name of the field the tool will use to identify each entry.
 This should be a date field in your dataset such as a date of publication.

 ![Date Field](/images/idField.png)

 * **model_type**
 Type of topic model to use.
-Options: LDA, LDA-Mallet, HDP.
+Options: LDA, LDA-Mallet, HDP, Biterm.
 Default is LDA (Recommended).
 With LDA, the model attempts to fit the corpus to the specified number of topics.
 HDP will attempt a best guess at the number of topics (with a maximum threshold of 150) and show  the 'numberTopics' most represented topics.
+Biterm is ideal for smaller texts such as tweets.

 * **mallet_path**
 If the topic model is LDA-Mallet, you will need to provide the path to its home directory.
 You can download mallet [here](http://mallet.cs.umass.edu/download.php).